bitti/funcraft/README.md

 Markus Persson (alias Notch, known as the creator of Minecraft) created [Minicraft](https://en.wikipedia.org/wiki/Minicraft) in just 48 hours for the 22nd [Ludum Dare](https://ldjam.com/about) Competition.
-Despite the short development time is a completely functional and high quality game.
+Despite the short development time it is a completely functional and high quality game.
 At the same time it is small enough to be ported or enhanced in a reasonable amount of time.
 Indeed lots of ports exists already (see the list below).